 Cost of Ownership

 This Skoda simply has to be super-affordable to run.
 It is.
 Thanks in part to a low kerb weight of only around 850kg, even the least efficient entry-level 60PS models will return a combined fuel economy figure of 62.8mpg, with emissions pegged at 108g/km.
 Figures you can improve to 64.2mpg and 103g/km by opting for the efficient ASG automatic gearbox, at just 30kgs in weight, one of the lightest auto gearboxes ever made.
 Those looking for better economy still in their 1.0-litre 60PS Citigo will be drawn inexorably to the 'GreenTech' model which features low rolling resistance tyres, a battery regeneration system and a stop start system that cuts the engine when you don't need it in traffic or at the lights.
 As a result, it can return an impressive 68.9mpg on the combined cycle and emit just 96g/km of carbon dioxide.
 Go for the slightly pokier 75PS variant and there's hardly any penalty at the pumps.
-Unlike SEAT and Volkswagen, Skoda includes its efficiency package (with start/stop and everything else) as standard with this engine, so the returns achieved - 67.3mpg on the combined cycle and 98g/km - are substantially better than the 75PS SEAT Mii or Volkswagen up! models you'd get for the same or more money.
+Skoda includes its efficiency package (with start/stop and everything else) as standard with this engine, so the returns achieved - 67.3mpg on the combined cycle and 98g/km - are quite impressive for a car of this kind.
 Whether you opt for your Citigo with 60 or 75PS, the benefits of the efficiency package are important given that they take this car below the 100g/km barrier, making it completely free from congestion charges and delivering all kinds of tax benefits.

 Some citycars sell on cute and cuddly virtues.
 This isn't one of them.
 Here instead, the urban runabout has grown up, become mature, got itself properly sorted.
 If that puts off the twentysomethings who'd prefer something more fashionable, then Skoda won't mind.
 There are plenty of others in search of an urban runabout with big car virtues and small car pricing, spacious, efficient and beautifully built.
 This, according to Skoda, is 'engineering excellence with a human touch' - a design someone's clearly thought very carefully about.
 For the Czech brand, it'll also help that their marketeers have thought equally hard about pricing.
 That sees this Citigo's value proposition looking strong alongside its SEAT and Volkswagen design stablemates.
 True, there are feistier citycars you could consider: maybe more charismatic ones too.
 But none that better deliver on the promise of two words that sum this Citigo up.
 Simply clever.